tatuylonen/wikitextprocessor/README.md

 ### class WikiNode(object)

 The ``WikiNode`` class represents a parse tree node and is returned by ``Wtp.parse()``.
-This object can be printed as or converted to a string and will display a human-readable format that is readable enough for debugging purposes (at least for small parse trees); however, it is not suitable for displaying to end users.
+This object can be printed or converted to a string and will display a human-readable format that is suitable for debugging purposes (at least for small parse trees).

 The ``WikiNode`` objects have the following fields:
 * ``kind`` (NodeKind, see below) - The type of the node.
 This determines